Unmortan-Ellary/Vascura-FRONT/README.md

 Supports thinking models that use `<think></think>` tags or if your endpoint returns only the final answer (without a thinking step), enable the "Thinking Model" switch to activate compatibility mode - this ensures Web Search and other features work correctly.

 10. **Lorebook:**
 Use Lorebook System to create text entries (with macro scripts support) and dynamically inject them into the System Prompt as internal LLM memory.
-Injection is triggered by custom tags detected in the last messages.
-Images also will be injected into chat, parameter "Messages to Scan" controls how often same image will be injected.
+Injection is triggered by custom tags detected in the last messages. **Lorebook Image System:** Images also will be injected into chat, parameter "Messages to Scan" controls how often same image will be injected.

 11. **LLM Initiative:**
 Timer based system that force LLM to take Initiative and start new conversations to engage with the user (even with empty chats), messaging multiple times in a row trying to engage with AFK user on its own, continue to perform given task, acting as different characters each new message (if instructed).
-Will use Lorebook injections, can use Web Search to find fresh information about last topic of conversation.
+Will use Lorebook injections, can use Web Search to find fresh information about last topic of conversation. **Backfill Mode:** TODO.

 12. **Macro Engine:**
 Inspired by SillyTavern's macro engine, this engine allows macros / scripts execution by parsing System Prompt + Lorebook Entries.
 Example: `Current Date is {{date}}, Time is {{time}}, Today is {{weekday}}, User Language is {{language}}, User will drink {{pick Tea|Milk|Coffee}}, User's happy number for today is {{roll 1d100}}, Favorite songs: {{lore My Favorite Songs List}}, Random Math: {{math {{roll 1d20}} + (5 + 2)}}.` for LLM this text in System Prompt will be converted to `Current Date is 2023-10-27, Time is 12:30, Today is Friday, User Language is en-US, User will drink Milk, User's happy number for today is 78, Favorite songs: My Top 10..., Random Math: 25.` Please read the [Macro Engine Guide](https://github.com/Unmortan-Ellary/Vascura-FRONT/tree/main#macro-engine-guide) for more info about each macro.